-KATHLEEN M. SHANAHAN most recently was Chief Executive Officer of Turtle & Hughes, Inc., (2018-2023) a private, certified women-owned business, which services the industrial, construction, commercial, electrical contracting, export and utility markets.
+Director Since: 2018 Independent: Yes Committees: Audit KATHLEEN M. SHANAHAN most recently was Chief Executive Officer of Turtle & Hughes, Inc., (2018-2023) a private, certified women-owned business, which services the industrial, construction, commercial, electrical contracting, export and utility markets.
 Ms. Shanahan joined the Board of Directors of HireQuest (NASDAQ:HQI) in 2019 and currently serves on the Audit Committee and Chair of the Nom/Governance Committee.
 Ms. Shanahan has served as Chair of Ground Works Solutions (previously known as URETEK Holdings, Inc.), which provides foundation lifting and soil stabilization solutions, since 2011 and previously also served as Chief Executive Officer from 2011-2016.
 Ms. Shanahan also previously served as the Chair and Chief Executive Officer of WRS Infrastructure & Environment, Inc. (d/b/a WRScompass), an environmental engineering and civil construction company, as a member of the Board of Directors and Audit Committee of TRC Companies, Inc. (NYSE:TRR) from 2015-2017, and as a member of the Board of Directors and Chair of the Executive Compensation Committee of WCI Communities, Inc. (NYSE:WCI) from 2004-2007.
 Additionally, Ms. Shanahan has held numerous positions in government and public policy, having served on the campaigns and administrations as Chief of Staff for Florida Governor Jeb Bush and for Vice President Dick Cheney; Deputy Secretary of the California Trade and Commerce Agency for California Governor Pete Wilson; special assistant to Vice President George H.W.
 Bush; and as staff assistant on President Ronald W. Reagan's National Security Council.
-Ms. Shanahan currently serves on the board of TerraSea Environmental Solutions LC, one of the Company's previous joint ventures and Tampa Bay General Hospital.
-She received a Master of Business Administration in Executive Business Administration in Executive Usiness form.
-Ms. Shanahan has held numerous positions in corporate Directors and the International Women's forum.
-Ms. Shanahan currently serves on the boards of several private companies, including FRP, Lu
+Ms. Shanahan currently serves on the boards of several private companies, including FRP, Lumia Analytics, and Alloy, formerly known as PRISM.
+Ms. Shanahan is a member of Women Corporate Directors and the International Women's forum.
+Ms. Shanahan previously served on the board of TerraSea Environmental Solutions LLC, one of the Company's previous joint ventures and Tampa Bay General Hospital.
+She received a Master of Business Administration in Executive Business A